What Is Parallel LiPo Charging, How It's Done & Is It Safe?

 Insulating The Para Charging Board

 After you build your board, make sure you insulate the back side of it.
-I for example just used several layers of fabric hockey tape.
+I for example just used several layers of electrical tape.

 EC3 Parallel Charge HarnessEC3 Parallel Charge Harness